Management of Paget Disease of the Vulva

 Standard treatment is wide local excision.
 Since invasion to structures below the dermis is rare, inguinal lymphadenectomy is not necessary unless the final pathology reports invasion.
 Very rarely, complete vulvectomy with skin graft may be required for extensive disease.

-Many clinicians perform frozen section margin analysis at the time of surgery and extend the resection until all margins are negative.
+Many clinicians perform frozen section at the time of surgery to allow margin analysis, and extend the resection until all margins are negative.
 Because of its multifocal and multicentric nature, recurrence is common even when the surgical margins are clear.
 The disease process appears to have the ability to skip over apparent normal skin and can recur at sites distant to the surgical site.
 For this reason, patients must be monitored closely and suspicious areas biopsied.
 In many patients, multiple local excisions are performed over a period of 10-20 years with the risk of vulvar disfigurement, impacting quality of life.

 Although there are multiple case reports of alternative therapies for EMPD, none have been validated through randomized clinical trials.
 Carbon dioxide laser therapy has been used.
 Gauging the depth of treatment can be challenging and may result in repeat interventions.
 Photodynamic therapy uses a tumor sensitizing agent in combination with appropriate light wavelengths to destroy lesions, but can be problematic.
 More recently, Imiquimod, an immune modulator, has been successfully employed, typically used as a 5% cream 3-4 times weekly for 6 months.
 Patients should be monitored for adverse events, including skin irritation, erosion, pain or ulceration, with dosing adjusted accordingly.